openmas-ai/openmas/docs/communication.md

 }
 ```

-When using the stdio protocol prefix, SimpleMAS will execute the specified binary and communicate with it via stdin/stdout.
+When using the stdio protocol prefix, OpenMAS will execute the specified binary and communicate with it via stdin/stdout.

 ### SSE Connection Format